ericposas/ecolab-cms/README.md

     - /EcoLabApp will hold all components, reducers, etc. pertaining to the ecolab application, not the admin CMS

 ##TODO
+  - add Logout button for Admin page
-  - email validation on frontend
+  - email validation on frontend for users and admins
   - clarify create user flow